Massive Seizure of Counterfeit Goods at Bovingdon Market

 Members of the public can also report sales of counterfeit goods to Consumer Direct on 08454 040506.
 Hertfordshire businesses needing advice should contact Hertfordshire Trading Standards’ business advice line on 01727 813849.

-Surelock operatives worked closely with Hertfordshire Trading Standards gathering intelligence that identified the worst stalls and stall holders who were targeted on the day.
+Surelock London Private Investigators worked closely with Hertfordshire Trading Standards gathering intelligence that identified the worst stalls and stall holders who were targeted on the day.